Sitata/docs/docs/guides/how_to/embedded-insurance/insure-list.md

 ---
-sidebar_position: 9
+sidebar_position: 2
-slug: /embedded-insurance-list-products
+slug: /embedded-insurance/list-products
 id: insure-list-products
 ---

-# Embedded Insurance: List Products
+# List Insurance Products

 At any given time, your organization can list the products assigned to it which are available for distribution.
 The products available to your organization will depend on the geography of your customers, your own needs, and a number of other factors.